Charles Sink

 Charles "Chuck" Stanley Sink (May 24, 1923 - April 12, 2013) was an American architect and designer.
-Sink is widely credited for his influence on the development and design of Denver, Colorado's modernist skyline in the 1960s and 70s.
+He is widely credited for his influence on the development and design of Denver, Colorado's modernist skyline in the 1960s and 70s.
 Sink had a hand in the design of approximately 250 constructions across Colorado.
-Sink was recognized as a fellow by the American Institute of Architects and served as the Colorado chapter's president in 1972 and as chairman of the AIA Western Conference in 1978.
+He was recognized as a fellow by the American Institute of Architects and served as the Colorado chapter's president in 1972 and as chairman of the AIA Western Conference in 1978.
 Sink was a friend and frequent collaborator of I.M.
 Pei and directed various architectural firms in Denver over the course of his career.
-Sink was the principal designer of One Cheesman Place, a landmark project in Denver widely considered to be one of the city's first and most notable modernist constructions.
+He was the principal designer of One Cheesman Place, a landmark project in Denver widely considered to be one of the city's first and most notable modernist constructions.

 Formative years: education and enlistment (1941–1947)

-Sink was born and raised in Valparaiso, Indiana.
-Sink's interest in architecture and design has been credited to experiences had in his adolescence.
+Sink was born and raised in Valparaiso, Indiana. his interest in architecture and design has been credited to experiences had in his adolescence.
 The Chicago World's Fair, encounters with László Moholy-Nagy's art, and visits to Frank Lloyd Wright's residences impressed the young Sink strongly.

 Sink was admitted to the University of Pennsylvania's architecture program in 1941.
-Sink transferred to Harvard in 1942 after completing a two-year degree equivalency within the year.
-Sink elected to take 25 credit hours a semester in order to complete his equivalency in case he received orders from the Eighth Air Force.
+He transferred to Harvard in 1942 after completing a two-year degree equivalency at UPenn.
+He elected to take 25 credit hours a semester in order to complete his equivalency in case he received orders from the Eighth Air Force.

 At Harvard, Sink studied under Walter Gropius, who also supervised I.M Pei.
 Sink and Pei would eventually become acquainted, there beginning a multi-decade long friendship with frequent collaboration on public projects in and around Denver.

 Military service (1942–1944)

 Sink volunteered to join the Army Air Forces Training Command in 1942.
-Determined to serve and dissatisfied with life and academia in Pennsylvania, Sink eagerly awaited orders, frequently visiting his local recruiting office in order to realize his efforts.
+Determined to serve and dissatisfied with life and academia in Pennsylvania, Sink eagerly awaited orders, frequently visiting his local recruiting office to realize his efforts.
 His orders finally arrived within weeks of his relocation to Cambridge.
-In February 1943, Sink was ordered to Langley Field for training.
+In February 1943, Sink was dispatched to Langley Field for training.
 Sink was deployed overseas in January 1944.
 He would be stationed in Europe from March until August 1944.

 Sink completed a 1944 tour as a B-24 copilot, lead crewmember, and lead pilot.
-Sink attained the rank of First Lieutenant and was awarded the Distinguished Flying Cross and the Air Medal.
-Sink's activity was concentrated purely on the Western Front.
+He attained the rank of First Lieutenant and was awarded the Distinguished Flying Cross and the Air Medal.
+His activity was concentrated purely on the Western Front.
 Sink published a memoir titled The 1944 Journals of Charles S. Sink in 1990.